 During the years of plenty, Turkmenistan’s government built a boatload of mid-range and luxury hotels across the country; a bit soulless, but perfectly fine in terms of service and amenities.
 Unless you are going into the desert camping, this is where you will usually stay on a tourist visa.

-For budget travelers hurrying through Turkmenistan on a transit visa, there are no cheap hotels any more.
-40$ is now an absolute minimum for a room.
-If your wallet does not allow for that, you will need to save money camping, couchsurfing and sleeping on overnight trains.
+For budget travelers hurrying through Turkmenistan on a transit visa, there are still some cheap hotels left that take in foreigners (forum thread).
+If your wallet does not allow for even those, you will need to save money camping, couchsurfing and sleeping on overnight trains.

 For general tips on toilets, hospitality, breakfast and a selection of top places to stay on the Silk Road, see the overview page.

 Couchsurfing is probably illegal in Turkmenistan.
 We are not sure.
 In any case, on a transit visa, it is possible, there are people hosting travelers, and we have only heard of 1 person getting their host in trouble.

 However, if you have friends in Turkmenistan (or, God forbid, a girlfriend), do not visit them more than once or twice in their home.
 Rather meet them in a public place.
 Remember that you are being watched, and that you can get your friends, and the tour operator who is responsible for you, into serious trouble (we speak from experience).

 Trains and buses

 Overnight trains in Turkmenistan, for instance from Ashgabat to Turkmenbashi or Turkmenabat, are good ways to keep some money in your pocket, save time and get a good night’s sleep all at once.
 You can do this on a transit or a tourist visa.
 Trains are clean and comfortable, and a great place to meet locals and talk freely.